Engineering and Science Library and Information Studies

 - INF321 Introduction to Research

-Assessments are mainly based on assignments and written examinations (most subjects may not have examinations).
+Assessments are mainly based on assignments.
 If students fail a subject, they have to re-take the subject in a session where the subject is being offered.

 - - 48 months for non-Higher Diploma in Library and Information Management graduates